WSU-kduncan/ceg3120-cicd-dcronauer/README-CI.md

 ## Setting up Dockerfile to auotomate the process

+### Explaining steps
-1. Explaning steps - This was nicely provided by ChatGPT along with my prompt to build the Dockerfile off my documentation that I built above.
+This was nicely provided by ChatGPT along with my prompt to build the Dockerfile off my documentation that I built above.

 - FROM node:18: We start with the official node:18 image as the base.